An in-house corporate cards story

 Let’s begin with a story of our own about corporate cards.
 One of our founders, Brad, loves to share it with a laugh, but when thinking coldly about it, you realise about the crazy world of corporate cards that we live in.

 Brad used to run several teams in a payments startup, and the way software subscriptions worked was (like in many other startups) “if you need it, you can have it.
-Don’t slow the business down”.
+Just don’t slow the business down”.
 It was all about speed.
-But it was also about Brad’s teams adding subscriptions like crazy every month, resulting in subscription chaos.
+And that translated into Brad’s teams adding subscriptions like crazy every month, resulting in subscription chaos.

 The Biggest Corporate Card Fails

-I really couldn’t resist sharing with you the funniest stories that we’ve heard about how traditional corporate cards have been used (or misused…).
-There are dozens of them if you want to take a look, but I’ve picked for you the top 6 most bizarre ones to my eyes, which I have taken the freedom to name.
+We share with you the funniest stories that we’ve heard about how traditional corporate cards have been used (or misused…).
+There are dozens of them if you want to take a look, but we’ve picked for you the top 6 most bizarre ones to our eyes, which we have taken the freedom to name.
 Enjoy.

 Number 1: Romantic fool

-Wait until the end, this one is definitely my favourite.
-The post goes on like this:
+Wait until the end, this one is definitely our favourite.

 Number 2: Revenge is best served cold